tiepdotme/serenade-wind/_posts/2020-07-02-in-the-arena.md

 > and who at the worst, if he fails, at least fails while daring greatly,
 >
 > so that his place shall never be with those cold and timid souls who neither know victory nor defeat.
+>
+# Post Script

+updated as of July 26, 2020

+Over the past week, Mom seems to be coming around slowly.
+She had successfully found a place for a Schafer & Sons 6'9 Grand Piano to call home for its next 40 plus years.
+Her rental property was in escrow after the 3rd offer, and since a lot of positive things were happening, she seemed to accept the inevitable event that Andrew and I were leaving.

+Mom even offered to help with handling our mail when we're traveling.
+I suspect it helps to create an anchor point.
+She will remain connected to us no matter the distance and knowing that, I believe, gives her hope that we will always return.
+Sometimes words are not enough to convince her.

+I always had her in mind for this role, but it took time for her to accept the situation before this generous offer could be voiced.
+As always, this is a reminder not to overly plan anything and be willing to [go with the flow](/posts/going-with-the-flow/).